levifig/now-playing.widget/README.md

-I initially started by customizing Patrick Pan's [Last.FM widget](http://tracesof.net/uebersicht-widgets/#lastfm) but then decided to move away from using Last.FM and finding ways to pull the information directlyfrom the Spotify app and Spotify's API.
+I initially started by customizing Patrick Pan's [Last.FM widget](http://tracesof.net/uebersicht-widgets/#lastfm) but then decided to move away from using Last.FM and finding ways to pull the information directly from the Spotify app and Spotify's API.
 But I definitely think Patrick deserves the above acknowledgement for having designed the structure that I reused and remixed in the making of this widget.